 The Social Brain in Action Lab is based within the School of Psychology at Bangor University in picturesque North Wales, and as of 2018, also at the University of Glasgow's renowned Institute of Neuroscience and Psychology.

-Under the directorship of Dr. Richard Ramsey and Dr. Emily Cross, research in the SoBA Lab explores how we perceive and interact with other people in a social world.
+Under the directorship of Dr. Richard Ramsey and Prof. Emily Cross, research in the SoBA Lab explores how we perceive and interact with other people in a social world.
 Broadly speaking, research within the SoBA Lab falls within the domains of Social Cognition, Social Neuroscience and Cognitive Neuroscience.

 For more information about us and our research, please explore the SoBA site!

 Our research is made possible by generous funding from a number of national and international sources - for more details on past and current funding, click the image below.

 Check out some photos of latest happenings and events in the SoBA Lab and Bangor Social Cognition more broadly! (more photos can be found here)